Keirua/smslists/README.md

 the development of SMS Lists.

 Further acknowledgements go to Pierre Noel and Samantha Hackney at the Haiti Development Institute.
-Despite an extreme workload, Pierre and Samantha made time to share a great deal of knowledge about the Haitian refugee crisis.
+Despite a stacked workload, Pierre and Samantha made time to share a great deal of knowledge about the Haitian refugee crisis.

-Finally, I need to thank the many translators and interpreters who, as both professionals and themselves refugees, provided indispensable value and insight.
+Finally, I need to thank the many translators and interpreters who, as both professionals and themselves refugees, provided indispensable value and insights.

+These individuals, of whom there are tens of millions worldwide, are paragons of perseverance, survival and success against the life's most challenging odds.
+These are who we must code for.